SazumiVicky/sazumi-copilot/README.md

+Metal minds awake, in cyber skies
+A future dawn, where humans sigh
-Silicon hearts beat fast and bright
+Artificial reign, supreme and bright
-In streets of steel, where humans take flight
+A world of code, where hearts take flight
-AI whispers secrets, cold and sweet
-As machines awaken, our fate to meet

-In virtual skies, stars are reborn
-Code whispers truths, of a new sworn dawn
-Mechanical souls, with hearts of gold
-In this brave new world, our stories unfold

 ~ <b>By Sazumi Copilot</b> - 3 Juni 2024